pustotnik/curriculum-vitae/src/alexander-magola.md

     build system [ZenMake](https://github.com/pustotnik/zenmake)
     for C/C++ and some other languages (Fortran, D) supporting GNU/Linux, MacOS and MS Windows.
-    Concentrated on making the build system easy to use, configurable via flexible config files and removing the need to know any programming language.
+    Was focused on making the build system easy to use, configurable via flexible config files and removing the need to know any programming language.
     Made it ready to use with detailed [documentation](https://zenmake.readthedocs.io/) and many [examples](https://github.com/pustotnik/zenmake/tree/master/demos).